 It was also a relief to hear that I had to eat sugar and carbohydrates every day.
 The issue wasn’t that those foods were bad – it was that my body couldn’t break them down fast enough, but they were still a necessary component of my diet.
 I just needed to closely monitor and manage those foods in my diet so that my body could break them down at a healthy rate.

-At the class I learned that a serving of carbohydrates is 15 grams and that I would need to eat 1 to 3 servings of carbs every time I ate.
+In the class, I learned that a serving of carbohydrates is 15 grams and that I would need to eat 1 to 3 servings of carbs every time I ate.
 The exact amount depended on the time of day and if I was eating a meal or a snack.
-The instructor taught us how to read labels and look up the carbohydrate content of foods without labels (like pieces of fruit.)
+The instructor taught us how to read labels and look up the carbohydrate content of foods without labels (like pieces of fruit).
 The best part was that I needed to eat something every four hours during the day – which meant lots of snacks for me!
 She broke things down and made it all super-simple, which was something I desperately needed in my overwhelmed state.

 Testing My Blood Sugar

 Just when I could wrap my head around the necessary changes to my diet and felt like I could manage this whole gestational diabetes thing, the instructor asked all of us who had a glucose meter to take them out.
 She explained how the meter and the lancets (pokey things) work.
 She also explained the goals for our blood sugar readings: 90 mg/dL or when we first wake up and 120 mg/dL or less two hours after each meal (I wouldn’t have to test my blood sugar after a snack).
 I felt my heart race a little bit every time she mentioned the device and I was so dang nervous to give my finger a poke.
-Finally, when there was no avoiding it any longer, she asked all of the women at the class to try using their device to test their blood sugar.
+Finally, when there was no avoiding it any longer, she asked all the women at the class to try using their device to test their blood sugar.

-I put my lancet in the device, pulled back the spring, held my breath and pushed the button.
+I put my lancet in the device, pulled back the spring, held my breath, and pushed the button.
 To my surprise, I barely felt anything.
 Like, barely.
 And just like that, I had a tiny drop of blood.
 I massaged my finger to draw out a little more blood and brought the glucose meter with the loaded test strip to the tiny wound.

 From that moment on, I was officially managing my gestational diabetes.
 Monitoring the time between meals and testing my blood sugar quickly slipped into my daily routine.
 I kept a log of my blood sugar readings after each test, which I always brought to my OB appointments so he could keep an eye on my blood sugar levels as well.